yjdeng9/ECoG2IMG/README.md

 # Demo

-The paper is currently under review.
-We will release the raw data and pretrained models to support the development of the field once the paper is accepted.
+The demo data has been uploaded.
+The full data and full demonstration process used to build the model can be found on CodeOcean when the work is published.

 # License